Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     | awk 'BEGIN{OFS="\t"} !seen[$4]++' \
     > blast_out/18_diatom_nuclear_v1_genes_best_phaeodactylum_hit.tsv
 ```
+This command sorts gene-overlap records by diatom gene ID and bitscore, then keeps the top-scoring BLASTN hit per gene.
+The resulting file provides one representative best nucleotide match for each diatom gene with a *Phaeodactylum*-like hit.
 Mean nucleotide identity and mean alignment length were calculated for the best-hit set.
 ```bash
 awk 'BEGIN{FS=OFS="\t"}